What Does a Project Manager Do? Roles and Responsibilities

 In the broadest sense, project managers (PMs) are responsible for planning, organizing, and directing the completion of specific projects for an organization while ensuring these projects are on time, on budget, and within scope.

-By overseeing complex projects from inception to completion, project managers have the potential to shape an organization’s trajectory, helping:
+By overseeing complex projects from inception to completion, project managers have the potential to shape an organization’s trajectory, helping to:

 This cycle consists of the following five phases (or processes):